We are working to make New York City Public Schools more sustainable. How?

 Engagement

-The Office of Sustainability offers workshops, programs, and resources for all NYC Public School staff.
+The Office of Energy & Sustainability offers workshops, programs, and resources for all NYC Public School staff.
 We work with technical and custodial staff, teachers, administrators, and other school staff.
 Topics range from energy performance monitoring to air quality to recycling.

 The Climate Education Leadership Team (CELT) is a group of over 30 teachers and administrators collaborating on climate education.
 They develop lesson plans and implement professional development.
 CELT also acts as a peer-to-peer network to support teachers.
 Their goal is full and equitable integration of climate education across areas of study and school culture.

-- Climate Action Days - For the first time ever, NYC Public Schools will host four Climate Action Days throughout the 2023–24 school year.
+• Climate Action Days - For the first time ever, NYC Public Schools will host four Climate Action Days throughout the 2023–24 school year.
 Climate Action Days provide entire school communities with fun and creative opportunities to help showcase the importance of climate education and environmentally-sustainable practices.
 Each of the four days will be based on a particular theme, and every school will choose or create their own activities based on these four themes in ways that best serve their students and broader school communities.

-- Youth Leadership Council - our Council of high school students from across each borough.
+• Youth Leadership Council - our Council of high school students from across each borough.
 They work to advance sustainability and climate justice in NYC schools and communities.

-- NYC Solar Career & Technical Education (CTE) Program - brings clean energy and sustainability content into electrical, construction, and engineering tracks at 14 CTE High Schools.
+• NYC Solar Career & Technical Education (CTE) Program - brings clean energy and sustainability content into electrical, construction, and engineering tracks at 14 CTE High Schools.
 We partner with Solar One to prepare students for the growing green economy.

-- rFUTURE - climate action is the lens for this student-focused music advocacy program.
+• rFUTURE - climate action is the lens for this student-focused music advocacy program.
 Students write unique songs with mentorship from professional musicians.
 Videography students from TAPCo High School also produce professional music videos with each artist/group.

 Annual Sustainability Project Grant

 Interest in the grant continues to grow.
-In the 2022-23 school year, more projects were funded than ever before!
+In the 2023-24 school year, more projects were funded than ever before!

-- 146 schools across all boroughs were awarded $611,513
+• 182 schools across all boroughs were awarded over $800,000

-- Gardening & Outdoor Learning: 94 schools
+• Gardening and Outdoor Learning: 89 schools

 Funding for the grants comes from our Demand Response Program.
 Over 453 NYC Public School buildings take part in this program.
 As a result, our buildings generate revenue.
-The Office of Sustainability reinvests those funds back into our schools.
+The Office of Energy & Sustainability reinvests those funds back into our schools.
 It funds buildings, operations, and school-based sustainability initiatives, including the annual grant program.

 Congratulations to the grant winners!
-A full list of winners for school year 2022-23 is available online.
+A full list of winners for school year 2023-24 is available online.

 Gardens and Outdoor Learning